shopgate/connect-doc/markdown/tutorials/advanced/search-provider.md

 ## Testing

 After the implementation of all pipelines is complete, the last step is testing.
-You can test with your sandbox app and the CloudFlight app.
+You can test with your sandbox app.

 The test cases are as follows:
 - Search: Do the search suggestions appear?